DigitalSlideArchive/DSA-WSI-DeID/docs/CUSTOMIZING.rst

 Customizing Import and Export Reports
 +++++++++++++++++++++++++++++++++++++

 If you modify your import schema, or would otherwise like to change which import data is included in import and export reports, you can specify which upload metadata fields to include in these reports by modifying the ``upload_metadata_for_export_report`` list in ``girder.local.conf``.
-Setting this value to ``None`` will include all columns except ``InputFileName`` to be included in the export reports.
+Setting this value to ``None`` will include all columns except ``InputFileName`` in the export reports.

 .. code-block:: python